Thelma Hulbert Gallery's Story

 We also worked closely with Area of Outstanding Natural Beauty, Arts and Culture University of Exeter and Wild East Devon.
 It was very much a collaboration.

 We wish we could have started sooner and taken the Creative Cabin to more places – looking forward to next year – with the renewed interest in helping the Climate.
-We feel really confident in our Climate Conversation messaging and activities and am hopeful that we will cover more ground in 2022.
-Really reaching the parts of the community that need this input!
+We really feel confident in our Climate Conversation messaging and activities and are hopeful that we will cover more ground in 2022: really reaching the parts of the community that need this input!

 Number of people who engage in the project – in 2021 it was 2820 adults and 4066 children, which is fantastic during a pandemic.